Tobyking13/Bootstrap-Portfolio/README.md

 Following this, I created an about me, skills & contact section followed by a footer.
 I found some lovely type fonts on fontawesome.com which made customising easy with CSS.

 All of the main section of the webpage was organised using the Bootstrap grid system, this allowed me to easily set up breakpoints so the page is responsive and works on devices with smaller screens.

+Lastly I customised the bootstrap buttons so they had rounded edges and displayed a shadow when hovered over.
+I also added a transition delay to not make it feel so clunky for the user.

 I enjoyed this assignment, it's the first time I have been able to be creative with web design in the course.
 There were some challenges as sometimes I noticed Bootstrap to be quite belligerent. the !important CSS command was very useful here.